• Skip to main content

 • Pour oil or ghee to a hot pan.
 When the oil turns hot, add cumin seeds.

 • When they begin to splutter, add ginger and green chilies.
-Saute for a 30 to 60 seconds.
+Saute for 30 to 60 seconds.

 • Take kasuri methi in your palm and crush them in between your palms.
 Add it here.
 Saute till fragrant.
 This takes just a minute.